datopian/playbook/markdown/README.md

 #  Markdown

-Markdown is an easy-to-use markup language, used to write docs for web, using plain text.
+Markdown is an easy-to-use markup language, used to write docs for web, **using plain text**.
 It is used by DataHub, GitHub, Stackoverflow and many other sites.

+You control the display of the document;formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
+Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like ## or *.

+If you are unfamiliar with Markdown we recommend checking these websites **after** you read through this page:
+* https://www.markdowntutorial.com/ (an easy turorial with interactive exercises)
+* http://commonmark.org/help/ (10 minute of Markdown exercises)

 [toc]